nicuveo/sleep/src/Tutorial/Tumblr.md

 For authentication, two instances. `MayHaveAuthCred` has a default implementation that makes use of the `HasAuthCred` instance.

-`MayHaveAuthCred` has only one function, `maybeGetAuthCred :: a -> Maybe AuthCred`, which is used in all functions that do not necessarily require authentication.
-It has a default overlappable instance for all types a, which simply returns `Nothing`.
+`MayHaveAuthCred a` has only one function, `maybeGetAuthCred :: a -> Maybe AuthCred`, which is used in all functions that do not necessarily require authentication.
+It has a default overlappable instance for all types `a`, which simply returns `Nothing`.
 But here, we are authentified, and we can return an AuthCred in both cases.

 ```haskell
 instance MayHaveAuthCred Context